What Is Salesforce Apex Variables?

+Constants can be defined using the final keyword.
 Constants can be assigned almost once either in the declaration itself or with a static initialization method if the constant is defined in a class.

-final integer a =5;
+Final Integer a =5;

-Note: We cannot use the final keyword in the declaration of a class or a method because in apex classes and methods are by-default final and cannot be overridden or inherited without using the virtual keyword.
+We cannot use the final keyword in the declaration of a class or a method because in apex classes and methods are by-default final and cannot be overridden or inherited without using the virtual keyword.

-Integer i = 123;
+Integer i = 200;

 String str = ‘abc’;

 An Expression is a combination made up of variables, operators, and method invocation that evaluates to a single value.